Abyaneh/Smart_Hospital/README.md

 5. **Multi-Resolution Processing**: Used to compress large images (e.g., satellite) for real-time use.
 6. **Image Compression**: Reduced the image size for faster processing.
 7. **Image Segmentation**: Split images into segments to isolate areas of interest (e.g., black path line).
-8. **Object Detection**: Implemented using YOLO and OpenCV to detect and classify objects such as patients, beds, and medical equipment.

 [Back to Top](#table-of-contents)
 #### Object Detection in Hallways: